January 16, 2026 (3mo ago) — last updated April 13, 2026 (28d ago)

 The Inner Blueprint for Your Journey

-• Innate strengths you were born to express.
+• Innate strengths you were born to express

-• Recurring hurdles intended for your growth.
+• Recurring hurdles designed for growth

-The goal isn’t to erase your past or become flawless.
-It’s about integrating all parts of who you are so you can live a more whole, authentic life.
+“The goal isn’t to erase your past or become flawless.
+It’s about integrating all parts of who you are so you can live a more whole, authentic life.”

 The Five Stages of Personal Transformation